Get up to €10,800 for a disrupted trip

-Hearing that British Airways employees are planning to strike can be disheartening to say the least, especially if you are planning to fly during the same dates.
+Hearing that airlines across Europe may go on strike can be disheartening to say the least, especially if you are planning to fly during the same dates.
 While there isn’t much you can do to avoid the strike, you might still be able to change your ticket.
 If you can’t do that, then you can at least find a bit of comfort knowing that your passenger rights are protected if your flight ends up getting cancelled.

 In this guide, we’re going to take you though what you need to do to prepare for strike-related disruptions, explain the details about how to alter your booking, and help you understand how your rights are protected.

 Whether your flight is disrupted because a strike is underway or just threatened, you are still covered by the laws of the United Kingdom, specifically Regulation UK261.
-The rules of this state that if your BA flight is cancelled or delayed because of a work stoppage, the airline must provide you with assistance, and in some cases, recompense when the right conditions are met.
+The rules of this state that if your British Airways flight is cancelled or delayed because of an employee work stoppage, the airline must provide you with assistance, and in some cases, recompense when the right conditions are met.

 In addition to keeping you informed, BA must do the following if a strike is pending or already in progress, and your flight is affected as a result.

-It depends.
-If the strike is announced, then the airline is technically able to avoid or prevent the situation, so you would be able to get repaid up to £520 if you end up arriving 3 or more hours late at your final destination.
-Fortunately, most strikes are called in advance.
+If it’s an airline strike, then the BA is technically able to avoid or prevent the situation, so you would be able to get repaid up to £520.
+In order to qualify, you’d have to arrive 3 or more hours late at your final destination.

 If you’ve experienced delays or cancellations due to a strike, check below to see if you’re eligible for repayment from the airline!Free Flight Checker